scottbw/analytics-udd/README.md

 When providing UDD data, supply the data for different entities in separate files, 1 file per entity, using the [UDD filename conventions](https://github.com/jiscdev/analytics-udd/blob/v1.3.1/filename_conventions.md).

 ## Diagram
-An [entity relation diagram of the whole UDD 1.3](diagram.md) provides a one page overview of the specification.
+2 entity-relationship diagrams provide an overview of the specification.
+There is a [brief E-R diagram](diagram.md) containing just the primary keys, constraints and foreign key properties, and a [full E_R diagram](diagramFull.md) with all the properties.

 ## Core sections